The Standells: Boston connection

 Despite the references to Boston and the Charles River in "Dirty Water," the Standells are not from Massachusetts.
-Tower Records producer Ed Cobb wrote the song after a visit to Boston, during which he was robbed on a bridge over the Charles River.
+Tower Records producer Ed Cobb wrote the song after he was robbed on a bridge over the Charles River while visiting Boston.
 None of the Standells had been to Boston before the song was released.

 In 1997, "Dirty Water" was decreed the "official victory anthem" of the Red Sox, and is played after every home victory won by the Boston Red Sox.
 Also, in 1997 two Boston area music-related chain stores celebrated their joint 25th anniversary by assembling over 1500 guitarists, plus a handful of singers and drummers, to perform "Dirty Water" for over 76 minutes at the Hatch Shell adjacent to the Charles River.
 At short notice, at the invitation of the Red Sox, The Standells played "Dirty Water" before the second game of the 2004 World Series at Fenway Park.
 The band played at Fenway Park again in 2005 and 2006.
 In 2007, the Standells performed the national anthem at the first game of the 2007 American League Division Series, also at Fenway Park; the Red Sox swept the Division Series and later the 2007 World Series.

-In 2007, "Dirty Water, as sung by the Standells" was honored by official decree of The Massachusetts General Court.
-The song is now played not only at Red Sox games, but also those of the Boston Celtics, the Boston Bruins, and the Northeastern Huskies' hockey games.
+In 2007, "Dirty Water, as sung by the Standells" was honored by official decree of the Massachusetts General Court.
+The song is played not only at Red Sox games, but also those of the Boston Celtics, the Boston Bruins, and Northeastern Huskies' hockey games.
 A book Love That Dirty Water: The Standells and the Improbable Red Sox Victory Anthem was published.
 In April 2019, Liverpool F.C., a club in the English Premier League, began playing "Dirty Water" after home matches, due to the fact that the club is owned by Fenway Sports Group, the same owners as the Boston Red Sox.